Gifts

 Is pickleball equipment expensive to start?

 Not compared to most sports.
-A complete beginner setup — paddle, balls, court shoes — runs $110–180 depending on quality.
-A starter set gets the cost even lower.
-Tennis gear typically costs 2–3x more to get started.
+A complete beginner setup — starter set plus court shoes — runs $215–$285 depending on quality.
+Individual paddles start at $99.99 in our guide.
+Tennis gear typically costs 2–3× more to start.

 What's the most thoughtful gift for a woman who already plays regularly?